bluekvirus/Stage.js/implementation/HOWTO.md

 * Development Framework - AngularJS/EmberJS/Meteor (infrastructure only)
 * Application Framework (All-in-One) - YUI/ExtJS (infrastructure plus widgets and tools)

 **The Backbone library can implement them all** (Yes, any client side framework).
 (Not 100% for Meteor though, since Meteor combines its server into a full-stack solution.
-You need nodejs in the picture, and we do have a package called **ajax-box** for just that based on the [express.js](http://expressjs.com/4x/) framework).
-And, if you need more evidence, YUI3 has the exact same concepts in Backbone implemented as its infrastructure.
+You need nodejs in the picture, and we do have a dev-server package called **ajax-box-lite** in the toolset for just that based on the [express.js](http://expressjs.com/4x/) framework).
+And, if you need more evidence, YUI3 has the exact same concepts from Backbone implemented as its infrastructure.
+(Why did we mention YUI here?
+Because of Yahoo!'s Javascript [Architect](http://www.crockford.com/))

-In order to accomplish more with lesser code using Backbone, we picked Backbone.Marionette as our pattern library.
+In order to accomplish more with less code using Backbone, we picked Backbone.Marionette as our pattern library.
 It offers cleanup/boilerplate routines and very neat concepts for building large Javascript front-end projects.
 The resulting framework accomplishes all the big frameworks have promised but with **a thiner and flatter structure**.
 We believe scripting languages are always going to be the perfect thin glue layer between mechanisms and policies.
 The Javascript language were picked to glue HTML/CSS and UX but nothing more, it should not be overdosed and attempt to mimic Java.
 In other words, **only the burger is important**:

 <img src="static/resource/default/diagram/Diagram-6.png" alt="HTML is the burger" class="center-block"></img>